aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ---

 ## ✅ The Solution

+A script that outputs a clean diagnostic report to the console and saves a .txt file to the user's desktop.

 A lightweight PowerShell script bundled with a batch file launcher that:
 1.  **Bypasses Windows Execution Policies** to run on standard user accounts.
 2.  **Collects real-time data** via CIM/WMI instances.